0Badwa/DACHnews/README.md

 Production-style, AI-assisted editorial system
 designed for deterministic behavior and validation-first handling of AI outputs.

-This repository contains the full source code of a **real, deployed system with intentionally limited scope**.
+This repository contains the full source code of a real system operated by a human in the loop, in a controlled and non-public environment, with intentionally limited scope.
 It is shared for **technical review, architectural inspection, and reasoning transparency**.

 It is **not** presented as: